mikemaccana/agave/README.md

 Apply the styles mentioned to the element.

-##### .getParents(_selector_)
+##### .ancestorNodes(_selector_)

-Returns a list of an element’s parents, from closest to farthest ancestor.
+Returns a NodeList of an element’s parents, from closest to farthest ancestor.
 If selector is provided, only the parents which match the selector will be returned.

 ## Why would I want to use Agave?